apache/hudi/rfc/rfc-37/rfc-37.md

 1. Generate the list of partitions and the list of keys under each partition to be looked up
 2. For all the involved partitions, load all its file list
 3. Level 1: Range pruning using `column_stats` index:
    1. For each of the record key, generate the column stats index lookup key based on the tuple (__hoodie_record_key, partition name, file path)
    2. Meta index lookup with the above key and if available get the value payload with the column stats details
    3. Build the key range interval tree from all the looked up keys
    4. Prune the partition and its candidate files based on the range interval lookups
-4. Leve 2: Record pruning using `bloom_filter`  index:
+4. Level 2: Record pruning using `bloom_filter`  index:
    1. From the shortlisted file candidates per partition, generate bloom filter index lookup key based on the tuple (partition name, file path)
    2. Meta index lookup with the above key to load the base file bloom filter
-   3. Bloom filter lookup for the record key to generate the probable keys
+   3. Bloom filter lookup for the record key to generate the candidate keys that are probably available in the base file
 5. Level 3: Record validation
-   1. Given the list of files and their probable keys from above pruning, do the actual file lookup to confirm the keys
+   1. Given the list of files and their candidate keys from above pruning, do the actual file lookup to confirm the keys
    2. Return the location (file id) of the final matching keys

 ### Schema Evolution:

 HashID based key are deterministically generated from the tuple input.
-Mean, for the tuple consisting of column name, partition name and file name, the key generated would always be the same.
+That is, for the tuple consisting of column name, partition name and file name, the key generated would always be the same.
 So, a table where the schema gets changed over time would have an impact on the keys already generated.
 The most common schema evolution use cases like change of column type, adding a new column are not affected though.
 Other relatively uncommon use cases like column name rename, dropping a column and adding a column with dropped name would have indices referring them more than needed.
 This would lead to the index lookup matching stale/new records across evolved schemas.

 To avoid looking up stale/new index records, here are the design options we have:
 1. (Preferred) Query rewrite / Result recordset pruning